dieDeMiguel/lists-server-actions/README.md

 - Then, open the `.env.development.local` file and fill in the required environment variables.

-- You'll also need an `OPENAI_API_KEY` to access the OpenAI API.

 - You'll need all the `POSTGRES_*` variables from the Vercel dashboard to access the Vercel Postgres API.
 The Vercel Postgres API is used to store the current backgrounds and their status.

-- You'll need a `BLOB_READ_WRITE_TOKEN` from the Vercel dashboard to access the Vercel Blob API.
-The Vercel Blob API is used to store the uploaded images.

 - You can get all the Vercel variables by using the Vercel CLI by running `vercel link`